Colombian conflict: 2007–2009

 Colombian authorities added that a boy matching Emmanuel's description had been taken to a hospital in San José del Guaviare in June 2005.
 The child was in poor condition; one of his arms was hurt, he had severe malnutrition, and he had diseases that are commonly suffered in the jungle.
-Having been evidently mistreated, the boy was later sent to a foster home in Bogotá and DNA tests were announced to confirm his identity.
+Having been evidently mistreated, the boy was later sent to a foster home in Bogotá, and DNA tests were announced to confirm his identity.

-On January 4, 2008, the results of a mitochondrial DNA test, comparing the child's DNA with that of his potential grandmother Clara de Rojas, were revealed by the Colombian government.
+On January 4, 2008, the results of a mitochondrial DNA test, comparing the child's DNA with that of his potential grandmother, Clara de Rojas, were revealed by the Colombian government.
 It was reported that there was a very high probability that the boy was indeed part of the Rojas family.
 The same day, FARC released a communique in which they admitted that Emmanuel had been taken to Bogotá and "left in the care of honest persons" for safety reasons until a humanitarian exchange took place.
 The group accused President Uribe of "kidnapping" the child to sabotage his liberation.

 However, on January 10, 2008, FARC released Rojas and Gonzalez through a humanitarian commission headed by the International Committee of the Red Cross.

-On January 13, 2008, Venezuelan President Hugo Chávez stated his disapproval with the FARC strategy of armed struggle and kidnapping saying "I don't agree with kidnapping and I don't agree with armed struggle".
-He repeated his call for a political solution and an end to the war on March and June 2008, "The guerrilla war is history...At this moment in Latin America, an armed guerrilla movement is out of place".
+On January 13, 2008, Venezuelan President Hugo Chávez stated his disapproval with the FARC strategy of armed struggle and kidnapping saying, "I don't agree with kidnapping and I don't agree with armed struggle".
+He repeated his call for a political solution and an end to the war in March and June 2008: "The guerrilla war is history...At this moment in Latin America, an armed guerrilla movement is out of place".

-In February 2008, FARC released four others political hostages "as a gesture of goodwill" toward Chávez, who had brokered the deal and sent Venezuelan helicopters with Red Cross logos into the Colombian jungle to pick up the freed hostages.
+In February 2008, FARC released four other political hostages "as a gesture of goodwill" toward Chávez, who had brokered the deal and sent Venezuelan helicopters with Red Cross logos into the Colombian jungle to pick up the freed hostages.

 On March 1, 2008, the Colombian armed forces launched a military operation 1.8 kilometres into Ecuador on a FARC position, killing 24, including Raúl Reyes, member of the FARC Central High Command.
 This led to the 2008 Andean diplomatic crisis between Colombia and Ecuadorian President Rafael Correa, supported by Venezuelan President Hugo Chávez.
-On March 3, Iván Ríos, also a member of the FARC Central High Command was killed by his security chief "Rojas".
+On March 3, Iván Ríos, also a member of the FARC Central High Command was killed by his security chief, "Rojas".
 In March 2008 alone, FARC lost 3 members of their Secretariat, including their founder.